Man, we give good press conferences in Philly.

-If we weren't failing, more than 1 percent of landlords would be complying with a 2012 city regulation that ordered that landlords renting homes built before 1978 to families with kids 6 and younger must have their residences certified as lead-safe.
+If we weren't failing, more than 1 percent of landlords would be complying with a 2012 city regulation that ordered that those renting homes built before 1978 to families with kids 6 and younger must have their residences certified as lead-safe.

 If we weren't failing, health officials would have collected fines - any fines - as a result of the regulation.

-Many of the officials and activists at City Hall on Monday talked about the real issue being about resources and funding.
+Many of the officials and activists at City Hall on Monday talked about the real issue being resources and funding.
 They are right about that: Everything boils down to money, even children's lives.

 Public officials could have the best intentions, could introduce all kinds of laws, and without the money and will to enforce those laws, nothing will change.

 This Halloween, I leave you with a line from the story that should haunt us all.

 It's about a house that the Health Department deemed in compliance but still wasn't safe.